 Get the most recent information on South Australia's response to the Coronavirus pandemic.

-Sun smart policy
+Sun protection policy or sun smart policy

-- requires students to wear sunscreen
+- require students to wear sunscreen

-The policy is usually supported through a combination of classroom programs that complement the health and physical education curriculum.
+- be supported through a combination of classroom programs that complement the health and physical education curriculum.